jamiethompson85/jamiethompson85.github.io/draft/draft.md

 **Architect's Logic:** If your 99th percentile latency exceeds 100ms, your observability stack should tell you which specific Spanner partition is "hot" or which Bigtable app profile is experiencing replication lag before it breaches your SLO and impacts the customer.

 *NB: If you want to dive deeper into the world of SRE, error budgets, and reliability engineering, check out my [Google Cloud Professional Cloud DevOps Engineer Exam Guide](https://www.cloudbabble.co.uk/2025-12-05-GoogleCloudDevOpsEngineerExamGuide/).*

 ### 6. AI & Modern Trends: The "Intelligent" Database

 The Professional Database Engineer exam has fully embraced the intersection of data and Generative AI.
-Prior to the exam, you want to familiarize yourself with how to turn a standard database into a **Vector Store** and how to bridge the gap between structured SQL and natural language.
+Prior to the exam, you want to familiarise yourself with how to turn a standard database into a **Vector Store** and how to bridge the gap between structured SQL and natural language.

 #### **Vector Databases & Embeddings**
 To support GenAI, you must understand **Vector Embeddings**, numerical representations of data that capture semantic meaning.